Message from the Chair of Governors

 I currently work in an education setting, this along with my involvement in the Friesland PTA allows me to contribute to the continuing success of the school, to achieve the very best for our students.

-My name is Craig Patterson and I am the headteacher here at Friesland School.
+I am the headteacher here at Friesland School.
 I have been at Friesland since 2005, playing an active role with the Governing body since 2008, culminating in my current role as Head.

 I attended Friesland School between 2005-2013 and became chairman of the Sixth Form in my final year.
 Since then, I have graduated in Transport & Business at Loughborough University, and have gone to work as a product manager for tech start-ups in the travel & super-app sectors.